NLCaceres/mlb-team-schedule/README.md

   - `flask db upgrade` - Run any new migrations on your DB
     - `flask db downgrade` - Rollback the last migration you've run
   - WORKFLOW: Run `db init` once!
 Run `db migrate` + `db upgrade` every new migration
+  - If using "src-layout", MUST set `Migrate(directory='src/<project-name>/migrations')` for any commands to work.
+Can use `flask db check` to be sure everything is correct

 ### Notes on Seeding & the MLB-Stats API